-- The American Opportunity Tax Credit (AOTC), introduced in 2009, increased the total tax savings for college students and their parents claiming education credits and tuition deductions from $7.0 billion (in 2011 dollars) in 2008 to $15.4 billion in 2009 and to $18.8 billion in 2010.
+- The American Opportunity Tax Credit increased the tax savings for college students and their parents from education credits and tuition deductions from $7.1 billion (in 2012 dollars) in 2008 to $15.6 billion in 2009 and to $20.3 billion in 2011.

 Sources of Grant Aid

 Federal grant aid to undergraduate students more than doubled in constant dollars between 2002‐03 and 2012‐13, increasing from 21% to 24% of the total $185.1 billion in undergraduate aid.

 - Total grant aid to postsecondary students increased by 29% in inflation-adjusted dollars between 2008-09 and 2009-10 and by another 12% in 2010-11, but did not grow between 2010-11 and 2012-13.

 - Grant aid per FTE student increased by 30% between 2008-09 and 2010-11 and by 1% between 2010-11 and 2012-13.

 - In 2012-13, 45% of undergraduate grant aid came from the federal government, compared to 39% 10 years earlier.

 - Veterans benefits and military aid increased from 19% to 28% of total federal grants over the decade from 2002-03 to 2012-13.